barryclark/jekyll-now/cloudnativelondon/sponsor.md

 > [Address TBC]

-If you need a table on the evening, email [email TBC].
+If you need a table on the evening, email Simon.Perry2@sainsburys.co.uk.

 #### Can we sponsor as a recruitment agency?